-As they aged, the Whetzels moved again, from Fairmont to Vandergrift, Westmoreland County, PA, where their married daughter Hazel Rowe made her home.
+As they aged, the Whetzels moved again, from Fairmont to Vandergrift, Westmoreland County, PA, where their married niece Hazel Rowe made her home.
 Their address was 411 Walnut Street in Vandergrift.

 Kathryn outlived her husband by five years.
 She was sent for medical treatment to the John J. Kane Hospital in Pittsburgh, and died there at the age of 80 on May 1, 1969.

-Her remains were taken to Brownsville to join her husband in eternal rest in Redstone Cemetery.
+Her remains were transported to Brownsville to join her husband in eternal rest in Redstone Cemetery.

 An obituary in the Uniontown Morning News said that Kathryn was survived by nieces Mrs. Wallace Craig of Clarksburg, Mrs. Paul Tarleton of Fairmont and Mrs. Elizabeth Rowe of Vandergrift.